 Adrian is the WA Regional Chair of FINSIA and was a founding council member of the WA division of the Turnaround Management Association.
 He is a 2009 recipient of a WA Business News 40 under 40 award.
 Back to top

-Aaron leads the Perth office for Catalyst Investment Managers after returning to Western Australia in 2011.
+Prior to Minderoo, Aaron led Aaron led the Perth office for Catalyst Investment Managers after returning to Western Australia in 2011.
 Catalyst is an Australian based Private Equity manager with A$1b of funds under management.
 Catalyst supports businesses in growth and expansion funding as well as traditional LBOs.
 Aaron was a key member of the acquisition deal teams of Besco Foods & Bhagwan Marine, which are both West Australian based businesses.
 He has also led deals in retail, media, manufacturing and mining services sectors when based in Sydney.
 He is currently a director of Vesco, Bagwan Marine and Home & Decor Holdings (Adairs & Dusk).
 Prior to joining Catalyst Aaron worked with Macquarie Bank's Investment Banking Group in Sydney and advised on large M&A transactions in the Industrials & Property sectors.
 Aaron holds degrees in Mechanical Engineering (Honours) and Commerce from the University of Western Australia and an MBA from INSEAD in France.
-He is also a member of the board of trstees for the Scotch College Foundation..
+He is also a member of the board of trustees for the Scotch College Foundation.
 Back to top

 Trevor Nisbett commenced his career with the Eagles in 1989 as the Clubs Football Manager.
 He undertook this role until 1999 when he was appointed Acting Chief Executive.
 In June 1999 he was appointed Chief Executive.
 In 2003 he was appointed to the Board of directors.
 He has been in football as a Senior Administrator for over 31 years.
 In 2004, Trevor completed the Stanford Business School Executive Program.
 Trevor has been awarded the 2000 Australian Sports Medal for service to Australian Football and the 2003, the inaugural AFL Graeme Samuel Scholarship Award for contribution to the administration of Australian Football.
 Trevor is also Deputy Chairman of the David Wirrpanda Foundation, and is a Board Member of Foodbank WA.
 Back to top